Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Numerical validation and implementation

 \section{Numerical validation and implementation}

 In this section we validate the analytic solutions through numerical evaluation and demonstrate their practical implementation using open-source software.
-This serves two purposes, first, to verify that the solutions correctly satisfy the differential equations, and second, to show that the Weierstrass elliptic functions can be readily evaluated using standard numerical libraries.
+This serves two purposes: first, to verify that the solutions correctly satisfy the differential equations, and second, to show that the Weierstrass elliptic functions can be readily evaluated using standard numerical libraries.

-We evaluate the analytic solutions using the \emph{pyweierstrass} Python package \cite{laurentPyweierstrass2022}, which provides Weierstrass elliptic functions as a wrapper around Jacobi elliptic functions from the \emph{mpmath} package \cite{MpmathPythonLibrary2023}.
+We evaluate the analytic solutions using the \emph{pyweierstrass} Python package \cite{laurentPyweierstrass2022}, which provides Weierstrass elliptic functions as a wrapper around Jacobi theta functions from the \emph{mpmath} package \cite{MpmathPythonLibrary2023}.
 For comparison, we solve the differential equations numerically using the DOP853 Runge-Kutta algorithm from \emph{SciPy} \cite{virtanenSciPy10Fundamental2020}.

+For plotting purposes we define the following complex-valued functions $\mathcal{P}_j(z),\ \phi_j(z) \in \mathbb{C}$ that are analogous to modal power and phase; they would be equivalent to the corresponding real-valued functions if $v_j$ were the complex conjugate of $u_j$ rather than the more general Hamiltonian conjugate that we typically consider in our generalised systems:

-Figures \ref{fig:u-v-re} and \ref{fig:u-v-im} show the real and imaginary parts of the modal power $u_jv_j$ using the analytic solution \eqref{eq:uv-wp} compared against numerical integration of the abstract system \eqref{eq:uv-system}.
-The analytic solutions (lines) are in excellent agreement with the numerical solutions (symbols).
+The top row of Figure \ref{fig:case1-plot1} shows the real, \textbf{A}, and imaginary, \textbf{B}, parts of the complex mode power $\mathcal{P}_j$, while the bottom row shows the real, \textbf{C}, and imaginary, \textbf{D}, parts of the complex phase variable $\phi_j$, using the analytic solutions in \eqref{eq:u-v-quartic} (dashed lines) compared against numerical integration of the abstract system \eqref{eq:uv-system} (symbols).
 The intermodal power conservation laws in \eqref{eq:power-conserved} are evident from the coordinated evolution of all four modes.
+The initial conditions and parameter values used to generate Figure \ref{fig:case1-plot1} are listed in Appendix~\ref{app:case1-params}, Tables~\ref{tab:case1-init} and \ref{tab:case1-params}.
+For the dimensionless parameter set shown in Figure~\ref{fig:case1-plot1}, the maximum componentwise absolute discrepancy between the analytic eight-component solution vector $(u_1,\ldots,u_4,v_1,\ldots,v_4)$ and the DOP853 numerical solution, over the plotted interval and sampled points, was approximately $10^{-13}$.